idircarlos/idircarlos.github.io/_posts/2022-01-13-javascript-processor.md

 ### Variables, decisions and loops

-Here we declare some of this modified javascript language types, some predefined functions and statements and functions.
+Here we declare some of this modified javascript language types, predefined functions, statements and functions.

 * int, boolean, string
 * print, input